 Now you know why my average is only a 93.
 You also know why I don’t reply to comments at night.
 And for future reference you’ll know that if I disappeared off the face of this Earth, it’s because I went too long without dancing.

 This upcoming school year, my classes start 10 minutes earlier than they normally do from 8:30 in the morning to 8:20 a.m.
-Now this doesn’t make much of a difference to me (I secretly like this change since I am a morning person) but it prompted me to think about how my less early-rising peers will have to adjust to accommodate such a change.
+Now this doesn’t make much of a difference to me (I secretly like this change since I am a morning person), but it prompted me to think about how my less early-rising peers will have to adjust to accommodate such a change.
 You can read more about how to cope with earlier school start times.

 Do the pros of starting school earlier outweigh the cons?
 The debate about ideal school start times continue to wage on especially, as the school year is right around the corner.
 Here are some pros and cons to starting class early.